New Dorp Beach: History

 The first recorded European settlement in the town of New Dorp occurred by the beach, in 1671, when Governor Edmund Andros patented the land to Obediah Holmes, an 86 acre parcel of land from the Governor's Lot.
 A small two room cottage was built along near the shore.
 This small, colonial home would later be owned by Nathaniel Britton, and be known as the Britton Cottage.
 This cottage would sit for over 200 years, as the area of New Dorp Beach developed around it, eventually finding itself sitting at the corner of New Dorp Lane and Cedar Grove Avenue.

 After the Civil War, the area began to prosper as a resort, as campgrounds and seasonal bungalows began to develop along the gridded side streets along Cedar Grove Avenue.
 Along the waterfront, wooden piers and hotels popped up.
 The New Dorp Beach Hotel, formerly located along the beach, sat on a large lot which fronted both Cedar Grove Avenue and Marine Way, which once extended down to the water.
 Along the southern end, the Cedar Grove Beach Club grew, with a line of summer bungalows.

 In 1879, the St. John's Guild acquired 14 acre of land along the shore of New Dorp Beach, and built a hospital, known as Seaside Hospital.
 This, along with a dock for their boat, would be owned by the St. John's Guild till 1951, when the hospital went up for sale.
 The hospital and its surrounding buildings would later be demolished.

-Britton Cottage would be donated to the Staten Island Institute of Arts and Sciences by Nathaniel Britton, for the sake of preservation of colonial architecture.
-The house would be razed and rebuilt at the foot of Richmond Road, in Historic Richmondtown, in 1967.
+Britton Cottage was donated to the Staten Island Institute of Arts and Sciences by Nathaniel Britton, for the sake of preservation of colonial architecture.
+The house was razed and rebuilt at the foot of Richmond Road, in Historic Richmondtown, in 1967.
 At that point, much of the old resort community and waterfront property on the beach side of Cedar Grove Avenue had been acquired by the city via eminent domain.
 The property was demolished to prepare for the Shore Front Drive, part of the master plan of Robert Moses.
 But by the 1960s, opposition to Moses' projects had forced the mayor to relieve Moses of his positions, and the city's fiscal crises helped to put a halt to the oncoming new highway, which was never built.
+Cedar Grove Beach opened to the public in 2026.